Late 1950s - late 1980s

 .....Full details of the dig outcomes are available on our Archaeology page (on our menu, go to Castle > Archaeology).

-..........Despite the limitations on volunteers during COVID-19, we updated on-site interpretation facilities, installing additional interpretive panels below a new shelter canopy in order to enhance the visitor experience.
+..........Despite the limitations on volunteers during the worldwide COVID-19 pandemic, we updated on-site interpretation facilities, installing additional interpretive panels below a new shelter canopy in order to enhance the visitor experience.

 That's another turfed roof.